-It would be quite nice if marketing cost nothing.
+It would be quite nice if marketing costs nothing.
 Indeed, many avenues for marketing don’t cost much, but they aren’t free, and you won’t always reach as many people as you’d like.

 You need to have a budget in place before you begin, and you need to stick to that budget so you don’t overspend and put your finances in the red.
 Without a written budget to stick with, you can easily overspend without realizing it.

 There’s another reason to have a budget in place and written down, too: It makes bookkeeping much easier because you’ll be tracking how much you spend.
 When it comes time to do your books, you have a lot less information to gather, or worse, reconstruct.

 Let’s say you have $2,000 per month available for marketing expenses.
 A monthly budgeting plan might look like this:

 - Facebook ads: $500